JoSilva98/StoreProject-React/README.md

 ***

 ### PRODUCTS PAGE
 This page contains all the products available in the store.
-Here, the user can add products to the ***Wish List*** and filter products to find the product they desire quickly.
+Here, the user can add products to the ***Wish List***, by clicking on the heart image, and filter products to find the product they desire quickly.

 ### Filters
 The filters have a ***Sort by*** and a ***Filter by*** section.
 Both can be combined but the user can only use a filter at once.